scorelab/LabelLab/README.md

 Configure the `lib/config.dart` using the format provided in `lib/config_example.dart`.
 <br><br>
-Application needs `google-services.json` issue from firebase to run google sign in option.To obtain the file,
+The application needs `google-services.json` file issued from Firebase to operate Google Sign in option.
+To obtain this file,

 1. Sign in to https://console.firebase.google.com/.
 2. Click **Add Project** and necessary information about the project.
 3. Agree to the terms and click **Create Project**.
 4. After creating the project, click **Add Firebase to your android app**.
-5. Go to project location and open `android/app/src/main/AndroidManifest.xml`.Copy the package name(**org.scorelab.labellab_mobile**) and paste in the package name field
+5. Go to project location and open `android/app/src/main/AndroidManifest.xml`.
+Copy the package name(**org.scorelab.labellab_mobile**) and paste in the package name field
 6. Get the **SHA1 fingerprint** by following the instruction and paste it in the SHA1 fingerprint field.
-7. click next and download the `google-services.json`.
+7. Click next and download the `google-services.json`.
-8. paste the file in location `android/app/` folder.
+8. Paste the file in location `android/app/` folder.

-Build flutter the application
+Build the Flutter application,

 `flutter build apk`

-> **NOTE**: Use 'ios' instead of 'apk' to build for iOS
+> **NOTE**: Use 'ios' instead of 'apk' to build for iOS.

-or run the flutter application
+or run the Flutter application.

 `flutter run`

-> **NOTE**: A device with USB debugging enabled or virtual device is required
+> **NOTE**: A device with USB debugging enabled or virtual device is required.